gu-lab20/MD-ALL/README.md

 along with the predicted final subtype, which will integrate the information from genetic alterations and GEP, shown in the last panel.
-Please note that the fusions listed in the ‘Genetic Alteration’ panel will only include fusions related to the final subtype. <br> <br> For this case, the GEP prediction indicated a Ph/-like subtype with high accuracy because both PhenoGraph and SVM achieved 100% confidence score.
+Please note that the fusions listed in the ‘Genetic Alteration’ panel will only include fusions related to the final subtype.
+A final subtype will be generated automatically only if consistent predictions are obtained from both PhenoGraph and SVM.
+Otherwise, user judgment is required. <br> <br> For this case, the GEP prediction indicated a Ph/-like subtype with high accuracy because both PhenoGraph and SVM achieved 100% confidence score.
 This case has no BCR::ABL1 fusion but multiple CRLF2 rearrangements, a signature event for Ph-like subtype, which lead to definitive classification of this test sample as Ph-like subtype. <br> <br>

 <img src="img/6.sum1.PNG" align="center" width="100%" height="100%"/>